The Law of Attraction Is A Con

-Prior to The Secret the ground had been laid by the likes of Thomas Leonard and of course by Esther and Jerry Hicks.
+Prior to The Secret, the ground had been laid by the likes of Thomas Leonard and of course by Esther and Jerry Hicks.

-Leonard the co-founder of Coachville and ICF (International Coaching Federation) is often described as the father of modern day life coaching and was without doubt a highly influential figure.
+Leonard the co-founder of Coachville and ICF (International Coaching Federation) is often described as the father of modern-day life coaching and was, without doubt, a highly influential figure.

-He wrote an interesting book called ‘The 28 Laws of Attraction’ (formerly 28 Principles of Attraction).
+He wrote an interesting book called The 28 Laws of Attraction (formerly 28 Principles of Attraction).

 Well, not much as it turns out, because as the more astute of you will have noticed I referred to him in the past tense.

 He died in 2003 at the tender age of 48.
-I would have thought manifesting a bit more life would have been higher up on his to do list.
+I would have thought manifesting a bit more life would have been higher up on his to-do list.

 She may indeed be a conduit for a higher being called Abraham.